 The main obstacle is transition: how to move from manual to automated tests, how can hundreds of scenarios written to be executed by a human be understandable and executable by a robot?
-That is the missing link today and, in this context, FEKRA has introduced its new automated testing tool: PROCENIUM.
+That is the missing link today and, in this context, Fekra Global Services has introduced its new automated testing tool: Procenium.

-Procenium is FEKRA’s tool to perform functional and
+Procenium is Fekra Global Services’ tool to perform functional and technical automated tests.

 1 test scenario = 1 test case

 In most manual scenarios today, the logic is: